Tuesday, October 27, 2020

 kicked up

-by the warhead of my shoe
+by the warhead of my shoe.

-to rile this parched landscape,
+i rile this parched landscape,

 alkaline of ruinous scroll,

-these dunes
+such dunes

-that incant without fortune,
+which incant without fortune,

 waking at sunset